Izenda7Series/docs/dev/code_modifying_user_access_token.rst

 Modifying User Access Token
 ===========================

 This article contains information on how to create custom properties and logic using the user's access token.
 Custom properties can be useful for adding conditions to determine whether a user's token is valid or for implementing hidden filters.
-Below is a geeral guide of how to perform these tasks.
+Below is a general guide of how to perform these tasks.
 Note that this guide is not applicable to deployment mode 0.

 Adding a custom property to the User Info